Sonja Smolec

 Sonja Smolec (born 1953) is a Croatian artist, writer, and poet.

 Biography

 Smolec was born in Pula, Croatia.
-From 1956 to 1985, she lived in Zagreb, and currently resides in Velika Gorica.
+From 1956 to 1985, she lived in Zagreb and Velika Gorica and currently resides in Pula.

 Smolec was, at one time, a member of the art group '69', but eventually neglected her interest in painting due to family commitments.

 Since February 2004, Smolec became a member of the Society of Writers for children and youth, Croatia.
 She is also member of DHK Društvo hrvatskih književnika.